 Like development, poverty is multidimensional — but this is traditionally ignored by headline money metric measures of poverty.
-The Multidimensional Poverty Index (MPI), published for the first time in the 2010 Report, complements monetary measures of poverty by considering overlapping deprivations suffered by people at the same time.
-The index identifies deprivations across the same three dimensions as the HDI and shows the number of people who are multi-dimensionally poor (suffering deprivations in 33% of weighted indicators) and the number of deprivations with which poor households typically contend with.
-It can be deconstructed by region, ethnicity and other groupings as well as by dimension, making it an apt tool for policymakers.
+The Multidimensional Poverty Index (MPI), published for the first time in the 2010 Report, complements monetary measures of poverty by considering overlapping deprivations suffered by individuals at the same time.
+The index identifies deprivations across the same three dimensions as the HDI and shows the number of people who are multidimensionally poor (suffering deprivations in 33% or more of the weighted indicators) and the number of weighted deprivations with which poor households typically contend with.
+It can be deconstructed by region, ethnicity and other groupings as well as by dimension and indicator, making it a useful tool for policymakers.
 For more technical details see Technical notes.

-Almost 1.5 billion people in the 91 countries covered by the MPI—more than a third of their population — live in multidimensional poverty — that is, with at least 33 percent of the indicators reflecting acute deprivation in health, education and standard of living.
-This exceeds the estimated 1.2 billion people in those countries who live on $1.25 a day or less.
-And close to 800 million people are vulnerable to fall into poverty if setbacks occur – financial, natural or otherwise.
+About 1.5 billion people in the 102 developing countries currently covered by the MPI—about 29 percent of their population — live in multidimensional poverty — that is, with at least 33 percent of the indicators reflecting acute deprivation in health, education and standard of living.
+And close to 900 million people are at risk (vulnerable) to fall into poverty if setbacks occur – financial, natural or otherwise.

-This year we also publish trends in multidimensional poverty for 38 countries for which data were available.
-For these countries, multidimensional poverty is on decline – although it still remains.
+This year we present online trends in multidimensional poverty for 65 countries for which data were available.
+For many of these countries, multidimensional poverty is on decline – although it still remains affecting many people.